May 09, 2025

 In Thomas, the international operatic scene rapidly discovered a young tenor whose voice, musicianship, and versatility were ready for the major stages of the world.
 In addition to every important North American company, he’s starred with the Deutsche Oper Berlin, the Palau de les Arts in Valencia, London’s Royal Opera House, and Oper Frankfurt.
 Stylistically speaking, his successes encompass everything from Mozart (La clemenza di Tito, Los Angeles, Salzburg, Amsterdam; Idomeneo, Salzburg) to John Adams (A Flowering Tree, Vienna, London).

 Thomas’s ascendancy to the top rank of Verdi tenors has been a hugely exciting development in his career.
 One of the most eagerly anticipated role debuts in recent seasons has been his Otello, which he added to his repertoire in concert in Atlanta, subsequently singing it onstage in Toronto, Berlin, and Washington.
-With his triumphs in that role, as well as in Nabucco (Met, Seattle), Simon Boccanegra (London), Don Carlo (Berlin, Washington), Il trovatore (Cincinnati), Stiffelio (Frankfurt), La forza del destino (Berlin), and Aida (Houston), Thomas is reassuring audiences that Verdi’s formidable tenor heroes will be in the best of hands for many seasons to come.
+With his triumphs in that role, as well as in Nabucco (Met, Seattle), Simon Boccanegra (London), Don Carlo (Berlin, Washington), Il trovatore (Cincinnati), Stiffelio (Frankfurt), La forza del destino (Berlin), and Aida (Houston, Lyric), Thomas is reassuring audiences that Verdi’s formidable tenor heroes will be in the best of hands for many seasons to come.